 - Dexter's morning routine.
 Or is it his murder routine?
 Wait, what are you planning on doing with that dental floss?
 The hilarious opening scene for the fourth season shows him do it while completely exhausted, and thus screwing it up, because he's a daddy now, and babies cause lack of sleep.
 The end of the second season also shows him doing his morning routine.

-- Dexter's serial killing has been compared to cheating on his girlfriend, drug addiction and being a closeted gay man.
+- Dexter's serial killing has been mistaken for cheating on his girlfriend, drug addiction, and being a closeted gay man.
+Dexter is usually pretty happy to roll with it.
 The last one is Hilarious in Hindsight if you've seen Six Feet Under.

 - On Keeping Up Appearances, Daisy and Onslow recall their wedding night, when she finally told him she was a Liverpool supporter.
 It's set up as if she had revealed something far more scandalous: Onslow had to go for a walk to sort things out, and, he says, she's lucky he didn't divorce her.